bigmlcom/bigmler/docs/index.rst

 --test TEST_SET     Full path to a test set.
 A file containing the data that you want to input to generate predictions.
 --objective OBJECTIVE_FIELD     The name of the Objective Field.
 The field that you want to predict.
 --output PREDICTIONS        Full path to a file to save predictions.
 If left unspecified, it will default to an auto-generated file created by BigMLer.
+--method METHOD             Prediction method used: plurality or "confidence weighted"

 Content
 -------